 Research shows around 85% of women experience hormone symptoms such as hot flashes and night sweats in the first year or two of perimenopause.
 These occur due to estrogen levels dropping.
 Up to half continue to have them regularly, even after menopause.

 Chaste tree works by increasing luteinizing hormone which helps to raise progesterone levels so that estrogen levels are not so dominant.
-It can improve issues such as short and heavy cycles, falling asleep, painful, lumpy breasts, bloating, depression, headache, and constipation.
+It can improve issues such as short and heavy cycles, falling asleep, painful, lumpy breasts, bloating, depression, headaches, and constipation.

-Dong Quai: Known as ‘Female Ginseng”, this fragrant herb is used to treat period pain, amenorrhea (absent periods), Pre-Menstrual Syndrome (PMS) and symptoms of peri and menopause, such as hot flashes and lack of libido.
+Dong Quai: Known as ‘Female Ginseng”, this fragrant herb is used to treat period pain, amenorrhea (absent periods), Pre-Menstrual Syndrome (PMS), and symptoms of peri and menopause, such as hot flashes and lack of libido.

-Red Clover: This is rich in phytoestrogens called isoflavones, which helps to combat the intensity and frequency of hot flashes.
+Red Clover: This is rich in phytoestrogens called isoflavones, which help to combat the intensity and frequency of hot flashes.
 Research from Aarhus University Hospital has shown that daily intake of red clover can reduce menopausal hot flashes, particularly when combined with probiotics.